-Feeling it was impossible to produce a script that satisfied all parties, they left the project by mutual consent in April 1977.
+Feeling it was impossible to produce a script that satisfied all parties, they left the project in April 1977.
 Kaufman took over to write the script.

-“My version was really built around Leonard Nimoy as Spock and Toshiro Mifune as his Klingon nemesis,” said Kaufman.
+“My version was really built around Leonard Nimoy as Spock and Toshiro Mifune as his Klingon nemesis,” Kaufman explained years later.

 Finding the Titans

-Bryant’s and Scott’s treatment opened with the Enterprise racing to rescue a Federation starship in distress called the Da Vinci.
-The Enterprise arrives too late — the Da Vinci has vanished, but survivors are picked up.
+Bryant’s and Scott’s story opened with the Enterprise racing to rescue a Federation starship in distress called the Da Vinci.
+The Enterprise arrives too late — the Da Vinci is gone, but survivors are picked up.